Taylor Fritz: Playing style

 Fritz is an offensive baseliner.
-Fritz's groundstrokes are powerful and penetrating, and can force errors out of his opponents, or outright end points as winners.
-His most powerful and consistent stroke is his forehand, and he possesses a strong backhand as well, that is flatter and lower bouncing.
-Although he is not as comfortable at the net, he has immensely improved his net game and movement since he first began his career.
+Fritz has strong groundstrokes and often misleads his opponents, or outright end points as winners.
+His most powerful and consistent stroke is his forehand, and he possesses a strong backhand as well, that has a flat, low bounce.
+His game is not suited for the net, but he has improved his net game and movement since he first began his career.

-Standing tall, Fritz has a dominant serve that can reach 149 mph, and solid groundstrokes off both wings.
+Standing tall, Fritz has a strong, fast paced serve that has reached 149 mph, and strong groundstrokes off both wings.
 Fritz utilizes an almost full-western grip on his forehand bordering on Hawaiian, which is a defining aspect of his style.
 One of Fritz's defining strengths is his ability to hit sharp angle cross-court shots on both the backhand and forehand sides.
 He also has a good topspin lob.

 Personal life

-Fritz has a son, Jordan (born in 2017), with former pro tennis player Raquel Pedraza to whom he was married from 2016 to 2019.
+Fritz has a son, Jordan (born in 2017), with former aspiring pro tennis player Raquel Pedraza, to whom he was married from 2016 to 2019.

-Fritz is an avid World of Warcraft and Rust player and enjoys online gaming.
+Fritz is a gamer and plays games like World of Warcraft and Rust.
 Fritz occasionally live streams his video game play on his Twitch channel under the name TaylorFritz97.

-Since June 2020, Fritz has been in a relationship with fashion influencer Morgan Riddle.
+For six years (2020-2026), Fritz was in a relationship with fashion influencer Morgan Riddle; who gained online celebrity from posting content about life on the professional tennis tour.
+The pair met on the dating app Raya, and they broke up in the spring of 2026.

 Television and film

-Fritz appeared in the tennis docuseries Break Point, which premiered on Netflix on January 13, 2023 and ended in 2024.
+Fritz appeared in the tennis docuseries Break Point, which premiered on Netflix on January 13, 2023, and ended in 2024.